agentultra/postgresql-replicant/README.md

 the v1 format.
 Support for the v2 format is planned as are more output plugins.

+## Example Program

+Included is a simple program, `replicant-example` which should help you test your connection settings and make sure that you can connect and receive WAL changes.

+You can change the connection settings through environment variables:

+    PG_USER=myuser PG_DATABASE=mydb replicant-example

+The configuration settings are:

+- `PG_USER`: The replication user to connect as
+- `PG_DATABASE`: The database to connect to
+- `PG_HOST`: The host name of the database to connect to
+- `PG_PORT`: The port to connect on
+- `PG_SLOTNAME`: The replication slot to create or connect to

 ## FAQ

 ### Why not use LISTEN/NOTIFY